Blue Lantern Corps

-The Blue Lantern Corps is a fictional organization appearing in American comic books published by DC Comics, beginning in 2008 in Green Lantern vol. 4 #25 (January 2008) by Geoff Johns.
+The Blue Lantern Corps is a fictional organization appearing in American comic books published by DC Comics, beginning in 2008 in Green Lantern vol. 4 #25 (January 2008) by Geoff Johns and Ethan Van Sciver.
 Their powers, similar to those of other organizations based around the emotional spectrum, are fueled by the emotion of hope.

 Fictional group history

 The Blue Lantern Corps is one of the nine corps empowered by a specific color of the emotional spectrum within the DC Universe, deriving power from the blue light of hope.
 The group was established by Ganthet and Sayd, who were banished from the Guardians of the Universe due to them willing to express emotions, unlike the other Guardians.

 Rage of the Red Lanterns

-In the Rage of the Red Lanterns plot line, the Green Lantern Corps are ambushed by the Red Lantern Corps.
-Hal Jordan, reeling from an attack by former Green Lantern Laira, is healed by Saint Walker.
+In the Rage of the Red Lanterns storyline, the Green Lantern Corps are ambushed by the Red Lantern Corps.
+Hal Jordan, reeling from the effects of an attack from Laira, is healed by Saint Walker.
+Walker introduces himself to the Green Lanterns as the Blue Lantern of Sector 1.
+Though John Stewart is suspicious of Walker's intentions, Walker's ring creates an illusion based on Stewart's psyche, freeing him from the effects of the Red Lantern attack that caused it.
+With Stewart placated, Walker takes Jordan to Odym.
 Ganthet and Sayd ask Jordan to aid the Blue Lanterns in rescuing Sinestro from Atrocitus, as his survival is important in the upcoming War of Light.

-Jordan reluctantly accepts Ganthet's request and goes with the Blue Lanterns to the Red Lanterns' home planet of Ysmault.
-Jordan locates Sinestro, but is ambushed by the Red Lanterns.
-Sinestro kills Laira, with Jordan's rage over her death causing her ring to bond with him.
-Saint Walker frees Jordan from the red ring's influence by giving his blue ring to him.
-However, the blue ring refuses to be removed from Jordan until he expresses hope in something.
-In frustration, Jordan says that he hopes that it will stop asking him what he hopes for.
-The blue ring registers this and removes itself from Jordan.
+Jordan reluctantly accepts Ganthet's request and goes with the Blue Lanterns to the Red Lantern's base on Ysmault.
+Along the way, Walker tells Jordan that the Green Lanterns are nothing but a police force, and that Jordan would lead the Blue Lanterns like no other.
+Though Jordan tells him he has no intention of leaving his Corps, the reader observes Walker telling Warth that it was imperative that Jordan become a Blue Lantern.
+On Ysmault, Jordan locates Sinestro but is promptly ambushed by the Red Lanterns.
+He's captured by Atrocitus' forces, and though Atrocitus tells Laira that Jordan's flesh and blood belong to her, her attack is interrupted by the arrival of the Sinestro Corps.
+Chaos ensues, during which Walker and Warth come to Jordan's aid.
+They are shown not only boosting Jordan's power, but also capably handling the two battling Corps.
+Warth easily keeps the two from fighting one another, while Walker keeps Atrocitus himself at bay.
+During the conflict, Laira is killed by Sinestro.
+Outraged, Jordan attacks Sinestro and is so overcome with rage that Laira's red power ring chooses him as its new host.